MDACCfMRI/IClinfMRI/README.md

 *Since AFNI is designed to run on Unix or Mac OS, those using a Windows operating system must install a virtual machine to run IClinfMRI.*

-### Steps:
+#### Steps:

 1. After downloading this software, please unzip the IClinfMRI.zip file to a local directory.

-2. Under the MATLAB environmentm,the user can click on “Set Path” and add the local directory containing IClinfMRI to the path to complete the installation
+2. Under the MATLAB environmentm, the user can click on “Set Path” and add the local directory containing IClinfMRI to the path to complete the installation

 ## Getting started